hrlblab/CS-MIL/README.md

 The figure below shows the patches for training in the two datasets (Micro-anomaly dataset and Macro-anomaly dataset). <br />

-(1) The  micro white crosses pattern only appear on positive patches at 20x maganification in the micro-anomaly dataset;  <br />
+(1) The  micro white crosses pattern only appear on positive patches at 20x maganification in the micro-anomaly dataset.  <br />
-(2) the macro anomaly (ellipse) is easily recognized at 5x with larger visual fields in macro-anomaly dataset.  <br />
+(2) The macro anomaly (ellipse) is easily recognized at 5x with larger visual fields in macro-anomaly dataset.  <br />
 All of the patches are extracted from normal tissue samples in Unitopatho dataset.
 Two datasets were released to measure the generalization of the cross-scale designs for digital pathology community. <br /> The patches are avaliable at https://drive.google.com/drive/folders/1PvWi4lmA0bPeLZFRxDqYFftth69srIyn?usp=sharing <br />

 <img src='https://github.com/hrlblab/CS-MIL/blob/main/Toydataset.png' align="center" height="530px">